 An awful stranger, a terrestrial god?
 A glorious partner with the Deity In that high attribute, immortal life?
 If a god bleeds, he bleeds not for a worm: I gaze, and, as I gaze, my mounting soul Catches strange fire, eternity! at thee; 500 And drops the world-or rather, more enjoys: How changed the face of Nature! how improved!
 What seem'd a chaos, shines a glorious world, Or, what a world, an Eden; heighten'd all!
 It is another scene! another self!
 And still another, as time rolls along; And that a self far more illustrious still.
-Beyond long ages, yet roll'd up in shades Unpierced by bold conjecture's keenest ray, 510 What evolutions of surprising fate!
-How Nature opens, and receives my soul In boundless walks of raptured thought! where gods Encounter and embrace me!
+Beyond long ages, yet roll'd up in shades Unpierced by bold conjecture's keenest ray, What evolutions of surprising fate!
+510 How Nature opens, and receives my soul In boundless walks of raptured thought! where gods Encounter and embrace me!
 What new births Of strange adventure, foreign to the sun, Where what now charms, perhaps, whate'er exists, Old time, and fair creation, are forgot!
 Is this extravagant?
-Of man we form Extravagant conception, to be just: Conception unconfined wants wings to reach him: 520 Beyond its reach, the Godhead only, more.
-He, the great Father! kindled at one flame The world of rationals; one spirit pour'd From spirit's awful fountain; pour'd himself Through all their souls; but not in equal stream, Profuse, or frugal, of th' inspiring God, As his wise plan demanded; and when past Their various trials, in their various spheres, If they continue rational, as made, Resorbs them all into himself again; His throne their centre, and his smile their crown.
-530

-ANGELS AND MEN COMPARED
+Of man we form Extravagant conception, to be just: Conception unconfined wants wings to reach him: Beyond its reach, the Godhead only, more.
+520 He, the great Father! kindled at one flame The world of rationals; one spirit pour'd

+Conception unconfined wants wings to reach him:Beyond its reach, the Godhead only, more.520He, the great Father! kindled at one flameThe world of rationals; one spirit pour'dFrom spirit's awful fountain; pour'd himselfThrough all their souls; but not in equal stream,Profuse, or frugal, of th' inspiring God,As his wise plan demanded; and when pastTheir various trials, in their various spheres,If they continue rational, as made,Resorbs them all into himself again;His throne their centre, and his smile their crown.530ANGELS AND MEN COMPARED

 Why doubt we, then, the glorious truth to sing, Though yet unsung, as deem'd, perhaps, too bold?
 Angels are men of a superior kind; Angels are men in lighter habit clad, High o'er celestial mountains wing'd in flight; And men are angels, loaded for an hour, Who wade this miry vale, and climb with pain, And slippery step, the bottom of the steep.
 Angels their failings, mortals have their praise; While here, of corps ethereal, such enroll'd, And summon'd to the glorious standard soon, Which flames eternal crimson through the skies.
-Nor are our brothers thoughtless of their kin, Yet absent: but not absent from their love.
+Nor are our brothers thoughtless of their kin, Yet absent; but not absent from their love.
 Michael has fought our battles; Raphael sung Our triumphs; Gabriel on our errands flown, Sent by the Sovereign: and are these, O Man!
 Thy friends, thy warm allies? and thou (shame burn The cheek to cinder!) rival to the brute?